 j.
-In the event that the annual appropriations act provides for direct funding for school facilities projects, or in the event that a separate act appropriates direct funding of school facilities projects from the "New Jersey Debt Defeasance and Prevention Fund" established pursuant to section 1 of P.L.2021 c.125 (C.52:9H-2.2), no less than 50 percent of the direct funding shall be appropriated to the SDA District Project Fund and the SDA District Emergent Project Fund.
-The remaining funds for school facilities projects shall be utilized in a manner to be determined by the development authority.
+In the event that the annual appropriations act provides for direct funding for school facilities projects, or in the event that a separate act appropriates direct funding of school facilities projects from the "New Jersey Debt Defeasance and Prevention Fund" established pursuant to section 1 of P.L.2021 c.125 (C.52:9H-2.2), no less than 1[50] 701 percent of the direct funding shall be appropriated to the SDA District Project Fund and the SDA District Emergent Project Fund.
+The remaining funds for school facilities projects shall be 1[utilized in a manner to be determined by the development authority] disbursed to the Regular Operating District Construction and Maintenance Grants Fund1.